ewrogers/docker-github-runner/README.md

 **NOTE:** Do not use quoted strings for `.env` values!

 ## Resource Limits
-If you want to add resource limits to the GitHub runner, you can uncomment the following in the `docker-compose.yml`:
+If you want to add resource limits to the GitHub runner, you can add the following to the `docker-compose.yml`:

 ```
 services: